Nonprofit

 It’s More Than a Meetup.
 It’s a Community.

-And what a great idea to get others in your organization to come to these meetups so that they can also see the value of thinking spatially and using GIS to solve common challenges.
+Whether you are a GIS expert or just learning what GIS even stands for, you can be a part of the conversation.
+Some folks came solo, others brought their IT or data teams.
+We witnessed attendees helping each other out during the meetup, swapping tips, and brainstorming together.
+And what a great idea to get others in your organization to these meetups so they can see the value of thinking spatially and using GIS to solve common challenges.
 Let our team and your peers inspire them to drive GIS adoption even further in your organization.

 Attend the Next Nonprofit Regional Meetup

-Join us for our last meetup of the year on November 13, 2025, we’ll be hosting the event at the Georgia Center of Nonprofit (GCN) headquarters in Atlanta, GA.
-This all-day event will connect you with fellow nonprofit professionals, Esri experts, and specialized partners who can help you integrate spatial analysis into your organization’s daily operations.
-Register now to join us.
+Join us for our next Nonprofit Meetup on June 10, 2026.
+We’ll be hosting the event at Team Rubicon’s Headquarters in Los Angeles, CA. This all-day event will connect you with fellow nonprofit professionals, Esri experts, and specialized partners who can help you integrate spatial analysis into your organization’s daily operations.

 Next Article